The Impact of Energy Drinks on Your Body: Unveiling the Jolt and Risks

 The Caffeine Factor

-Caffeine, a central nervous system stimulant, is the primary ingredient responsible for the stimulating effects of energy drinks.
+Caffeine, a central nervous system stimulant, is the primary ingredient responsible for energy drinks' stimulating effects.
 It can increase focus and temporarily alleviate drowsiness by blocking adenosine, a neurotransmitter that induces sleepiness.
 However, the caffeine content in energy drinks can be significantly higher than in a regular cup of coffee, leading to potential health concerns.

 Short-term Effects